Note: Allow for a minimum of 42 hours before an active starter is achieved.

 Our Complete Starter Bread Kits come included with 2 bags of organic flour: white & whole-wheat, which we recommend making a mix 50/50 blend of white & whole-wheat flour to feed your starter.
 The wholegrain flour gives your starter an extra boost & is beneficial for the growth of healthy wild yeast & lactic acid bacterias found in healthy starters.

 Keeping your starter at the optimal temperature of 24 degrees Celsius will help it grow according to our instructions below.
-If your room temperature is below 21 degrees, this can significantly slow down activity, in which case it can take up to 48 hours before it will show any activity, so be patient.
+If your room temperature is below 21 degrees, this can significantly slow down activity, in which case it can take up to 48 hours before it will show any (or little) activity, so be patient.

 When using your active starter for baking, always leave some behind (a tablespoon is sufficient) to maintain a continuous fermentation cycle.
 Replace what you’ve used by feeding what’s left with equal parts flour & water.
 For information on maintaining a healthy starter, please visit the Starter Maintenance here.

 4. (Second feed) Feed the starter again with equal parts water & flour (40g flour & 40g).
 Stir well & let it sit in a warm room at 24 degrees Celsius for another 12 hours or once bubbles start forming inside your starter jar (refer to video to compare), you now have an active starter.
 You can now use this starter where a sourdough starter is required, just remember to leave a little behind (a tablespoon) to feed & keep your starter going for the next bake.

 5. Proceed to Part 2 of the Bread Kit Guide.